Andiedie/sysu-course-monitor/README.md

 # Ⅰ. About
 sysu-course-monitor

-Take your favorite course automatically.
+Take your favorite course.

 http://uems.sysu.edu.cn/elect/

+# Ⅱ. Feature
+- You can have a list of targets
+- Inform you the result in WeChat
+- Automatically re-login when error occur
+- Support replacing a course

-# Ⅱ. Prerequisite
+# Ⅲ. Prerequisite
 - [node.js](https://nodejs.org/en/) v8.0.0 or greater

-# Ⅲ. How to use
+# Ⅳ. How to use
 ## 1. install
 ```bash
 git clone https://github.com/Andiedie/sysu-course-monitor.git